Develop an approval process for patches

 At present, releasing a patch releases all changes made to the applicable release branch.
 If not very many people are making patches on any given module, then an ad hoc organizational scheme can be used (Just talk it out) to make sure people aren't stepping on each others toes.
 This is not always guaranteed to be the case.
 In the absence of a redesign of the patching system with more than per-module granularity, a social solution has to be developed.

-#1 Updated by Derik Barseghian almost 9 years ago
+#1 Updated by Derik Barseghian about 9 years ago

 To clarify, releasing a patch is a module-level event.